 Constipation is a common problem in children.
 It is estimated 1 in 3 children will experience constipation during their childhood.
 The peak incidence is at the time of toilet training around 2-3 years of age.
 Children with constipation often have infrequent bowel movement (less than 3 times a week).
 The stools are either abnormally large or small in size like rabbit droppings and they tend to be hard and dry.
 These children often experience anorectal pain during defaecation, which leads to deliberate stool withholding.
 This prolonged period of stool retention increases the size and hardness of stools making them harder to pass.
 This eventually leads to development of megarectum, devoid of defaecation sensation and subsequent soiling.
 These children are often worried and quiet, have low self-esteem, experience bullying and being excluded from their peers.
 Lack of appetite, abdominal bloating and nausea are common findings.

-Paediatric Gut Investigation Clinic are pleased to offer constipation treatment to children at our clinics in Horley and Reigate, Surrey, and you can book your appointment here.
+Paediatric Gut Investigation Clinic are pleased to offer constipation treatment to children at our clinics in West Sussex, Surrey, and Wimbledon in London.
+Book your appointment here.

 Functional or idiopathic constipation (in the absence of an organic cause) is by far the commonest cause of constipation.
 There are organic causes for child constipation such as hypothyroidism, Hirschsprung’s disease, coeliac disease, food allergy, connective tissue disorder (Ehler-Danlos Syndrome), reduced fluid intake, anorexia nervosa, narcotic usage and hypocalcaemia.
 These causes account for <10 % of all cases.